OmarAmeer96/Wheel-n-Deal-Comp/README.md

 4. **Target Audience:**

-   - **Individuals:** Anyone who needs to send or receive packages conveniently and affordably.
-   - **Businesses:** Small businesses and online retailers who require cost-effective and efficient delivery solutions.
-   - **Commuters:** Individuals who travel regularly and want to earn extra income while helping their community.

    - **Students Studying Abroad**:

      - International students often need to send or receive packages from their home countries, which can be expensive and time-consuming through traditional shipping methods.